cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-29.1-released/index.md

 ([#10448](https://github.com/cloudnative-pg/cloudnative-pg/pull/10448)), and a
 guard against spurious failovers from transient HTTP endpoint failures ([#10445](https://github.com/cloudnative-pg/cloudnative-pg/pull/10445)).
-Both releases also include a number of correctness and robustness fixes — see the release notes for the full list.
+Both releases also include a number of correctness and robustness fixes.
+See the release notes for the full list.

 **All users should upgrade immediately.**